PaddlePaddle/PaddleSlim/demo/mkldnn_quant/README_en.md

 ### 4.2 Deploying Inference demo

 #### Deployment premises
-- Users can check which instruction sets are supported by their machines' CPUs by issueing the command `lscpu`.
+- Users can check which instruction sets are supported by their machines' CPUs by issuing the command `lscpu`.
 - INT8 performance and accuracy is best on CPU servers which support `avx512_vnni` instruction set (e.g. Intel Cascade Lake CPUs: Intel(R) Xeon(R) Gold 6271, 6248 or other X2XX).
 INT8 inference performance is then 3-3.7 times better than for FP32.
 - On CPU servers that support `avx512` but do not support `avx512_vnni` instructions (SkyLake, Model name: Intel(R) Xeon(R) Gold X1XX, such as 6148), the performance of INT8 models is around 1.5 times faster than FP32 models.